RaykKretzschmar/FeWo-Verwaltung/README.md

 4. __Automatic Price Calculation__: The application automatically calculates the total price, VAT, and net amount based on the number of nights and price per night.

-5. __Custom Invoice Template__: You can use a custom Word document as an invoice template.
+5. __Custom Invoice Template__: You can use a custom .docx file as an invoice template.
 The application will replace placeholders in the document with the actual data.